 Dylan Moses’s best fits in the NFL leading up to draft

 But an ideal fit would be in defenses running more multiple fronts, using linebackers as rushers.
-He could be a legitimate outside linebacker that puts on some more weight and becomes a pass rusher that drops back into coverage occasionally, but that would feel like a waste of his sideline to sideline ability.
+He could be a legitimate outside linebacker that puts on some more weight and becomes a pass rusher that drops back into coverage occasionally.
+Yet, that would feel like a waste of his sideline to sideline ability.

-Some of the documented teams who may need a potential plug and play linebacker are the New England Patriots, Denver Broncos, Cleveland Browns, Arizona Cardinals, Detroit Lions, and Las Vegas Raiders, who could have interest in Moses throughout the draft process.
+Some of the documented teams who may need a potential plug and play linebacker are the New England Patriots, Denver Broncos, and Cleveland Browns.
+Additionally, the Arizona Cardinals, Detroit Lions, and Las Vegas Raiders, could have interest in Moses throughout the draft process.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?

 Dive into PFN’s Free NFL Mock Draft Simulator and test your own drafting acumen.
 Continue to visit Pro Football Network for NFL news and in-depth analysis.
 Also, be sure to follow us on Twitter (@PFN365) to stay in the loop on all things college football and the NFL Draft landscape.

 Listen to the PFN Scouting Podcast!
 Click the embedded player below to listen, or you can find the PFN Scouting Podcast on iTunes, Spotify, and all major podcast platforms.
 Be sure to subscribe and leave us a five-star review!
 Rather watch instead?
 Check out the PFN Scouting Podcast on our Scouting YouTube channel.